Green Heart Love

 This crispy tofu bowl is packed with plant-based protein, flavor, and color.
 It’s made with good-for-you ingredients, like edamame, kale, and farro, and comes together in under an hour!
 With how easy it is to make, this bowl is perfect for meal prepping or weeknight dinners.

 You really don’t need a long ingredient list or complicated steps to make the perfect sticky tofu bowl.
-And if you love simple, healthy meals like this, try my vegan taco bowl!
+And if you love simple, healthy meals like this, try my Vegan Taco Bowl!

 Why I Love This Recipe